 difficult due to limited routes to the cabin.
 I used additional Series II connectors as well the route

 through the brake servo!
 The battery (Optima,

-there is a second one in the trunk!) cooling fan was kept although
+there is a reservation for second one in the trunk!) cooling fan was kept although

 being superfluous - but it's cool!

 did an excellent job when stitching the redesigned centre console and the new upholstery to the seats.

 The seat center pleats have perforated leather for improving the ventilation.
 The console dash

 was made of sheet metal and actually is quite complicated.
 The technique for gluing wood veneer

 onto metal was as follows; first a tough veneer like birch was glued with PUR body glue to the

 metal.
 Then the brittle walnut could be glued in moist state using normal wood glues.
 New burl